fjelltopp/meerkat_docs/src/meerkat_frontend.rst

 ------------------
 Translation
 ------------------
 Meerkat Frontend can be deployed in multiple languages.
 The current language is displayed in the url after the root url as a two-letter language code.
 Text on the site comes from two different sources, the general text from Meerkat Frontend and the implmementation specific text from the country configuration.
 In the frontend all text that will be visible to the user has to be marked for translation.
 We use **flask-babel** for python and Jinja2 files and **jed** for javascript files.

 In Jinja2 all text should be included in _().
 This needs to be inside the {{}} Jinja2 tags.

-In python-files text needs to be fed through the gettext function.
+In python files text needs to be fed through the gettext function.

 For javascript files we use i18n.gettext().
 I18n is javascript jed object that contains all the translations and is included on every page.

+* Translation of text from config files (translation.csv) *
 For the implementation specifc text a csv file has to be prepared in the country repositiry called translation.csv.
 It has at least to columns, one called **source** and one called **text**.
 It can also include any number of columns with a two letter language code.
 The **source** column gives the source of the text, the **text** column the english text and all other columns can be used to optionally specify translations in the given langauge.
 All text from the country configs that will be displayed on the website needs to be in this file.
-It has to be copied from the config files and the codes file.
+It has to be copied from the config files and the codes file (_the file is not generated automatically!_).
 Translations for this text can either be added in the csv file or later in the .po file.

+* Translation workflow
 The workflow for translation is as follows:
  1. Extract all text to be translated into .pot filed
  2. Update(or create new) existing .po files with the translations from the .pot file